fediverse-devnet/feditest/docs/plan/index.md

 There will be a default implementation for the App Driver interface, which is “manual”.
 This default implementation merely tells the tester what operation to perform manually, and what result to observe and enter manually.
-This manual App Driver can be used with any app, but obviously requires lots of human time.
+This manual App Driver can be used with any app, but obviously requires lots of human effort to operate.

 App Drivers for apps may choose to implement a combination of fully automated and manual.